reproductor-mpv-en-raspberry-pi

 How to Use the MPV Player on Raspberry Pi

-MPV is an open-source media player that allows you to play a wide variety of audio and video formats, and is specifically designed to run from the command line.
+MPV is an open-source multimedia player that allows playback of a wide variety of audio and video formats, and is especially designed to run from the command line.

-Based on the old MPlayer and mplayer2, MPV offers a wide range of features, support for multiple formats and a very simple interface, just an overlay that shows information.
+Based on the old MPlayer and mplayer2, MPV offers a wide range of features, support for multiple formats and a very simple interface, barely an overlay that shows information.

-It is known for its ability to handle streams, its support for subtitles, and its advanced configuration that makes it ideal for users looking for detailed control over media playback.
+It is known for its ability to handle streams, its support for subtitles, and its advanced configuration, making it ideal for users seeking detailed control over media playback.

 mpv-screenshot